vikatti/vikatti/README.md

 🔭 I’m currently working on a few automations to help OE-SSHE DAG eliminate some manually created reports and stewardship processes.
 I am trying to standardise and improve the entire report delivery process.

+💬 Ask me about how to use R to create reproducible reports and HTML dashboards

 🌱 I’m currently learning how to use Python more effectively and sharpening my skill in R and building Shiny Apps

 🤔 I’m looking for help with deploying my R/Shiny and Python apps in production.

 👯 I’m looking to collaborate on automating reports and creating dashboards using R.

+😄 I'm am more than willing to teach R to anyone who wishes to learn.

+⚡ I am an Instrumentation & Control Engineer by education but always inclided towards  Analysis and Report Optimization.

 <!--
 **vikatti/vikatti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.